pkmn/ps/sim/README.md

   `Dex#mod` method.
 The `Dex#mod` method will `throw` if an unsupported mod is requested.
 A `Dex#modid` method has also been added which returns the current mod applied to the `Dex`.
 - **random battles are not supported by the `@pkmn/sim` package**.
-All team generation logic and data has been removed from the package and are instead to be provided eventually by a [`@pkmn/randoms`](../randoms) package which will export a generator that can be configured using the `Dex#setTeamGenerator` method.
-Unless a team generator has been set `Dex#getTeamGenerator` and `Dex#generateTeam` will throw. *Currently these methods will all throw as `@pkmn/randoms` has yet to be implemented.*
+All team generation logic and data has been removed from the package and are instead to be provided by the [`@pkmn/randoms`](../randoms) package which exports a generator factory that can be configured using the `Dex#setTeamGeneratorFactory` method.
+Unless a team generator factory has been set `Dex#getTeamGenerator` and `Dex#generateTeam` will throw.
 - **all generations and all of their data are automatically loaded**.
 With Pokémon Showdown, data is loaded lazily, and often requires you run `includeX` methods to ensure you are getting consistent state.
 These functions still exist and can be called, but are now wholly unnecessary.
 Lazily